Event format and guidelines

 Session chairs may wish to make some brief remarks on the theme of the session before introducing the speakers and chairing the subsequent discussion.
 In order to ensure the maximum time for roundtable discussion, the session chair’s introductory remarks should not exceed five minutes.
 In particular, session chairs are asked to ensure that speakers keep to time and that there is ample opportunity for other participants to contribute to the discussion.
 Short biographies of all speakers will be included in the conference pack.
 The Wilton Park Programme Director will provide support throughout the sessions.

-Speakers, Session and Discussion Group Chairs are requested to supply a short biography before the event (no longer than three paragraphs) for inclusion in conference documentation.
+Participants are requested to provide a short biography before the event (maximum 200 words) for inclusion in conference documentation.

 A report will be distributed to all participants after the event.
 In keeping with the Wilton Park protocol, it will summarise the key conclusions and policy recommendations, but will not attribute views to any individual.